GandalfTea/market_sim/README.md

 Init:

-* Initialize a number of participants who have:
+* Initialize a set number of participants who have:
-    * Rand sum of money distributed in an exponential fashion
+    * Random sum of money distributed in an exponential fashion
-    * Rand pressure tolerance (for now)
+    * Rand risk tolerance (for now, will probably calibrate after every trade)
+    * Personal bias variable to introduce irrationality
     * Security choosing algorithm
     * Buy / Sell algorithm
 * Init a number of securities :
-    * Calculate unbiased probability of the stock going up every cycle
+    * Calculate unbiased probability of the stock going up every cycle (from the total influence over market, volatility and general market volatility)
-    * Every participant modifies this probability by a vector of personal bias.
+    * Every participant modifies this probability by a vector of personal bias and decides wheather to buy or sell depending on risk variable and personal risk tolerance.
 * Market Maker :
+    * Automatic price (if participant decides)
-    * Partial execution
+    * Partial execution of orders

-    * No auto pricing (for now)
+TODO:
+* Test market.py with some dummy thick tests.
+* Multiprocessing (sim and market)
+* Polish state dumps